 The non-profit open source effort from Mozilla, often updated, with a huge collection of add-ons.
+Fast, private and secure.

 Create site-specific mini-web browsers for your web apps, so that they launch like desktop programs in your dock.
 Great for checking Gmail, for example.